lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

-To the main part of the book have been prefixed a few introductory stories taken from Eutropius and the -— —— viii PREFACE. well-known German schoolbooks; and an appendix has been placed at the end (for which no vocabulary is provided) consisting of a selection from the dialogues of Erasmus.
-It is suggested that they should be used for unseen translation either vóvoa voce or on paper, and it is hoped that they may be of value in bringing before the minds of those who use them the language as & living vehicle of thought: the facility of expression and sprightliness of manner will com- pensate for the slight deviations from strictly classical style.
+To the main part of the book have been prefixed a few introductory stories taken from Eutropius and the well-known German schoolbooks; and an appendix has been placed at the end (for which no vocabulary is provided) consisting of a selection from the dialogues of Erasmus.
+It is suggested that they should be used for unseen translation either *viva voce* or on paper, and it is hoped that they may be of value in bringing before the minds of those who use them the language as & living vehicle of thought: the facility of expression and sprightliness of manner will compensate for the slight deviations from strictly classical style.

-In conclusion, the author would wish to thank many kind friends for their help and criticism : if the
-- book has any merit in spite of its faults, he would like to refer to the apologue of Saadi with regard to the scented clay: 'I was indeed a despicable piece of earth; but I was some time in the company of the rose, and the quality of my sweet companion was communicated to me.
-Any fragrance, therefore, which may be detected, must be set down to the company of ancient authors and kind friends: for the faults the author is entirely responsible. v , B
+In conclusion, the author would wish to thank many kind friends for their help and criticism: if the book has any merit in spite of its faults, he would like to refer to the apologue of Saadi with regard to the scented clay: 'I was indeed a despicable piece of earth; but I was some time in the company of the rose, and the quality of my sweet companion was communicated to me.'
+Any fragrance, therefore, which may be detected, must be set down to the company of ancient authors and kind friends: for the faults the author is entirely responsible.

-B Spi.
-1888. —— b
-L6 DM
-BEEN — — 4
-» 0
--
-"
-PULVERE
+*Sept.* 1888.

+---

-CONTENTS
+## CONTENTS

-PAGE
-IvTRODUCTORY STORIES " . . . .
-1
-LATIN STORIES . . . : . .
-11
-APPENDIX . . . . . . .
-123
-Norzs . . . . : .
-E .
-142
-VOCARULARY . . , , . ; ; 145
+Introductory Stories

+Latin Stories

+Appendix

+Notes

+Vocabulary

+---

 |
-T— an dud
+Tï¿½ an dud
-Ó |a -—c—
+ï¿½ |a -ï¿½cï¿½

 ] - * $i